benglass/champlain-web2/content/pages/labs/css-typography.rst

 :author: Ben Glassman
 :hidden: 1

+For this exercise we will create a CSS stylesheet which defines the typography of a web page.
+The stylesheet we create will be usable for future projects since every web site needs to specify typography for content in this way.

 1. Create an HTML file called **css-typography.html**.
 Set the title to "CSS Typography".
    Create a css file named **styles.css**.
    Link the two together using the html <link> tag.